Sunday, March 16, 2025

 the curling, tortured remains of houses and hills crying out:

-still, you look up at me from out of the flames,
+you look across at me in the flames,

-the way Afghan eyes still stare within my wilderness,
+the way Afghan eyes still stare within my burning wilderness,